mchoi1215/lab-setting-up-git/README.md

 ## Use Git to clone a repository
 First we will need to install Git on our virtual machine.
-We can do that with the commmand inside the terminal window:
+We can do that with the command inside the terminal window:

 ```
 sudo apt install git